INESCTEC/ewh-flex/README.md

 1. Install the python dependencies
     > pip install -r requirements.txt

-2. Install the `ewh-flex` Python library
-    > pip install .

-3. **HiGHS Solver Integration**
+2. **HiGHS Solver Integration**

     When opting for the HiGHS solver in the optimization settings, please note that external binary files are required for seamless functionality.
-To utilize this solver, download the necessary files from the [HiGHS project and releases repository](https://github.com/JuliaBinaryWrappers/HiGHSstatic_jll.jl/releases)  and specify their location in the designated path for optimal performance.
+This library already includes the HiGHS binaries from v1.7.0.
+To update to the latest binaries, visit the [HiGHS project and releases repository](https://github.com/JuliaBinaryWrappers/HiGHSstatic_jll.jl/releases)  and specify their location in the designated path for optimal performance.

+3. Carry the included tests to verify the installation (optional)
+   > pytest

 ***